My farm life continues

 Welcome to our article (11), my farm life continues chapter

-Anyhow let me go back to my life story; you see, I feel that I might be one of the few people left in the world that is willing to tell you this story of my life, I would like to tell you this story about how the world was then when I was young and what we did, so that a record could be kept even if it is going to be just a simple record of my own life and some of the things I experienced then.
+Anyhow, let me go back to my life story now; you see, I feel that I might be one of the few people left in the world that is willing to tell you the story of my life.
+I would like to tell you this life story about how the world was then when I was young, and what we did, so that a record could be kept even if it is going to be just a simple record of my own life, and some of the things I that I experienced then.
 What I would like to say here is that everything is changing so fast these days, but people don’t take the time to record those changes that occur, for this reason the old ways of life will soon be lost, because nobody is writing about them at all, but I believe that it is good to know how we used to live in the past, perhaps just to compare the past with the present ways of living.
 Speaking for myself, I could easily compare the ways of life that I have lived myself, to the ways of life that my forbears were telling me about themselves, and then to the ways of life that we are living today, which I should say that they are gradually changing more quickly all the time, hopefully for better times to come for all of us I hope.
 Anyhow, I believe that overall our standard of life is improving, as I am going to point out in one of our articles that we are going to call, Farming today compared to the old way, where we are trying to show you the great difference, about how we lived then, and how hard it was to earn a living then, compared to today ways of living, it is worth reading it if you want to understand the great difference, between today farming and the past.

 A small flock of sheep